JonathanLorimer/personal-website-builder/site/posts/motivating-laziness.md

 We can see that the thunk style does not prevent non-termination generally, but allows us to evaluate some λ-expressions that would not normally terminate under **Applicative Order** evaluation.
 Lazy Evaluation accomplishes the same thing, but through and entirely different evaluation strategy.

-#### Lazy Evaluation
+### Lazy Evaluation

 Lazy Evaluation only evaluates a λ-expression when it is in the function position ie. `<function position> <argument position>`.
 The crux of lazy evaluation is that it requires that we keep a reference to λ-expressions that have been substituted for the same bound variables, and then once one of those expressions is evaluated, that value is substituted for the rest.
-I will use the notation `1(λx.x)` to index λ-expressions, λ-expressions with the same index have been substituted under the same bound variable and can be replaced by a normal form once one has been evaluated.
+I will use the notation `1(λx.x)` to index λ-expressions, λ-expressions with the same index have been substituted under the same bound variable and can be replaced by a normal form once any instance has been evaluated.

 ```
 1. (λx.xx)((λa.b.c.c)(λs.s)(λt.t))                  =>